Negative SEO and your Online Reputation – Removing Ripoff Reports

 We get a lot of clients who come to us with tales of woe, their emails are passionate, sometimes even frantic: ‘Some idiot opened a Ripoff Report about us!
 Our phones are not ringing and we’re losing business.’
 Or: ‘I made a mistake a few years ago–can you remove a mugshot?’
 Or: ‘My competitors are slamming us online and our reviews are now terrible; what can we do?’
 We get it.

-The internet is a wonderful tool for finding information quickly and staying in touch with friends and family, but it is a double edged sword because people can also use it for ill.
+The internet is a wonderful tool for finding information quickly and staying in touch with friends and family, but it is a double-edged sword because people can also use it for ill.

 - Mugshots: essentially the mugshot publishers and the removal companies are in collusion together.
 Pretty nice gig huh?
 Publish embarrassing photos charge people to have them removed.
 I think I saw something like this in a movie…who was in that one again?
 DeNiro?
 Pacino?
 Brando?
 Yep, the last time I checked, putting people in an vulnerable position until they pay you some serious money is called extortion.
+Terrible, predatory practice.

 Others are just ridiculous.
 Food was 3 min late?
 You get a thumbs-down.
 Waitress was rude?
-Forget the fact that you have the best chef around, your restaurant just got one star!
+Forget the fact that you have the best chef around who is an all-around great guy, your restaurant just got one star!
 A lot of these people have nothing better to do than to complain, but when they complain about your business, it hurts your sales and makes your competitors look better in other people’s eyes.